purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Sequence-Models/Transformers/original-transformer.md

 <img src="feed_forward.png" alt="feed_forward" width="400" height="300"/> <img src="vector_probabilities.png" alt="vector_probabilities" width="400" height="300"/> <img src="final_transformers.png" alt="final_transformers" width="400" height="300"/>

+# Generating text with transformers

+At this point, you've seen a high-level overview of some of the major components inside the transformer architecture.
+But you still haven't seen how the overall prediction process works from end to end.
+Let's walk through a simple example.
+In this example, you'll look at a translation task or a sequence-to-sequence task, which incidentally was the original objective of the transformer architecture designers.
+You'll use a transformer model to translate the French phrase into English.

+First, you'll tokenize the input words using this same tokenizer that was used to train the network.

+insert same_tokenizer.png

+These tokens are then added into the input on the encoder side of the network, passed through the embedding layer.

+insert  pass_embedding.png

+And then fed into the multi-headed attention layers.
+The outputs of the multi-headed attention layers are fed through a feed-forward network to the output of the encoder.

+insert fed_multi_headed.png

+At this point, the data that leaves the encoder is a deep representation of the structure and meaning of the input sequence.
+This representation is inserted into the middle of the decoder to influence the decoder's self-attention mechanisms.

+insert data_leave.png

+Next, a start of sequence token is added to the input of the decoder.
+This triggers the decoder to predict the next token, which it does based on the contextual understanding that it's being provided from the encoder.

+insert input_decoder.png

+The output of the decoder's self-attention layers gets passed through the decoder feed-forward network and through a final softmax output layer.

+insert output_decoder.png

+At this point, we have our first token.

+insert first_token.png

+You'll continue this loop, passing the output token back to the input to trigger the generation of the next token, until the model predicts an end-of-sequence token.

+insert loop1.png
+insert loop2.png

+At this point, the final sequence of tokens can be detokenized into words, and you have your output.

+insert final_sequence.png

+In this case, I love machine learning.

+insert love_ml.png

+There are multiple ways in which you can use the output from the softmax layer to predict the next token.
+These can influence how creative you are generated text is.

+insert output_softmax.png

+Let's summarize what you've seen so far.
+The complete transformer architecture consists of an encoder and decoder components.
+The encoder encodes input sequences into a deep representation of the structure and meaning of the input.
+The decoder, working from input token triggers, uses the encoder's contextual understanding to generate new tokens.
+It does this in a loop until some stop condition has been reached.

+While the translation example you explored here used both the encoder and decoder parts of the transformer, you can split these components apart for variations of the architecture.
+Encoder-only models also work as sequence-to-sequence models, but without further modification, the input sequence and the output sequence are the same length.
+Their use is less common these days, but by adding additional layers to the architecture, you can train encoder-only models to perform classification tasks such as sentiment analysis, BERT is an example of an encoder-only model.

+Encoder-decoder models, as you've seen, perform well on sequence-to-sequence tasks such as translation, where the input sequence and the output sequence can be different lengths.
+You can also scale and train this type of model to perform general text generation tasks.
+Examples of encoder-decoder models include BART as opposed to BERT and T5.

+Finally, decoder-only models are some of the most commonly used today.
+Again, as they have scaled, their capabilities have grown.
+These models can now generalize to most tasks.
+Popular decoder-only models include the GPT family of models, BLOOM, Jurassic, LLaMA, and many more.

+insert variation_architecture.png

 ## Reference:
 - Generative AI with large language models coursera